 - Recreate, Remix or add Additional Production to your tracks

-- Work in any genre
+- Work in various genres

 - Polish up your vocal production (Editing, Cleaning up, Tuning etc)